-Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/settin g to be applied Advantages/Positive Disadvantages/Limitations TAG c discou particular land use.
+Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/sett ing to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary for excluding Building design - Raising minimum floor levels of new builds Inundation Planning provisions in place for potentially susceptible areas to ensure floor levels are above design flood levels for new builds.
+Medium-long term solution.
+New builds in areas that are susceptible to flooding.
+Increase the life and reduce the need for regular maintenance of the asset.
+Increase safety for building occupants.
+Raising flood levels of new buildings will involve extra engineering and materials for construction resulting in increased costs.
+Can divert the flood risk to neighboring properties.
+Increasing floor levels increases the height of the building which can become aesthetically unpleasing for neighboring properties.
+May not be possible/practical for some buildings. • Reducing further intensification or development Erosion/ Inundation Planning restrictions to reduce further development or intensification within settlements that are likely to be affected by hazards in the future.
+Medium-long term solution New builds or developments.
+Will reduce the number of assets exposed to coastal hazards in the future.
+Low-cost option as is based on planning provisions rather than protection/infrastructure works.
+Does not deal with existing assets or properties that are at risk.
+Decreased area of land in the district which could be developed. • • Avoid Trigger-based or time limited land use consents Erosion/ Inundation Trigger based or time limited land use consents include conditions linked to hazards such as sea level rise, flood depths, or erosion rates that create a finite term for a particular land use.
 The land use consents allow development or redevelopment with the expectation that such uses can only continue until specified trigger points are reached or for a specified time period.
-Allows for land to be used whilst the risk is low. property which would eventually need to be removed.
+Short to long term New builds, developments or land uses.
+Low-cost option Protects private property from erosion/inundation damage when the hazard reaches a certain level.
+Allows for land to be used whilst the risk is low.
+Costs associated to private owners for relocation at the end of consent.
+Costs involved for council to have to provide short term services to the property which would eventually need to be removed.
 Zoning and setback controls Erosion/ Inundation Identifying and allowing increased development density in lower risk areas, and identifying areas where new development is not permitted.
-Changing future land uses in at- risk areas from low resilience to high resilience (e.g. from residential to public space) Using planning policy and rules (Regional and District) to prohibit hard shoreline protection structures and promoting natural shoreline protection measures that support inland ecosystem migration.
+Changing future land uses in at-risk areas from low resilience to high resilience (e.g. from residential to public space) Using planning policy and rules (Regional and District) to prohibit hard shoreline protection structures and promoting natural shoreline protection measures that support inland ecosystem migration.
 Medium to long term New development in areas which could be susceptible to coastal hazards.
 Reduced risks of damage to buildings and infrastructure in the future.
 Low-cost option as is based on planning provisions rather than protection/infrastructure works Decreased area available for development could result in an increase in land costs.
-Does not deal with existing assets or properties that are at risk. • Transferable development rights Erosion/ Inundation Transferable development rights (TDR's) are a mechanism that can be used to increase development potential in areas where development is desired, and decrease or eliminate the potential in areas that should be preserved, without requiring public investment.
-Development rights are separated from the land and can be transferred from one parcel over to land in an area where development is considered appropriate or is even desired.
-By purchasing development rights, a developer could increase the density of dwellings in their development; and land where the rights were transferred from would not be able to be developed any further.
-Long term Areas where development is not desired, with rights transferred to an area where development is desired.
-Reduces future risk by not allowing development in undesirable locations.
-Only effects future development, not existing developments. • (E so im Kā

-G commentary for counting CAP commentary for discounting • (E) Not a practical solution - Unlikely to be implemented in the Kāpiti Coast District. -
+Does not deal with existing assets or properties that are at risk.
+Transferable development rights Erosion/ Inundation Transferable development rights (TDR's) are a mechanism that can be used to increase development potential in areas where development is desired, and decrease or eliminate the Long term Areas where development is not desired, with rights transferred to an area where Reduces future risk by not allowing development in undesirable locations.
+Only effects future development, not existing developments.
+(E) Not a practical solution - Unlikely to be implemented in the Kāpiti Coast District. •